Back to Podcast Guides

 • running small, low-drama experiments that test what actually energizes you;

-• metabolizing the grief, shame, money fear, and relational anxiety that can appear when you step outside legible success;
+• metabolizing the grief, shame, money fear, and relational anxiety that surface when you step outside legible success;

 • designing work rhythms that leave room for recovery, play, family, creativity, and seasons.

 1This is not career advice, financial advice, or a treatment protocol for burnout, anxiety, depression, trauma, or work-related distress.
 If you are destabilized, under acute financial pressure, or clinically burned out, use support and move slowly.
-The point is not reckless rupture; it is clearer contact with reality.
+The useful move is clearer contact with reality, not reckless rupture.

 Diagnose whether you are leaving the default path or just repainting it

-For NSM readers, the diagnostic is partly somatic:
+For Nervous System Mastery readers, the diagnostic is partly somatic:

 Signal Possible default-path residue Better question